cloudsoft/brooklyn-terraform/README.md

 `tf.configuration.url` has the entity load a remote resource at runtime.
 The resource must be accessible to the Brooklyn server.
 The resource can be a single `configuration.tf` file or a `*.zip` archive containing multiple `*.tf` files and `terraform.tfvars` file.

 When started the entity installs Terraform and applies the configured plan.
-For example, to run Terraform on localhost with a plan that provisions an instance in Amazon EC2 us-east-1 and assigns it an elastic IP:
+For example, the following blueprint can be used to run
+Terraform on localhost with a plan that provisions an instance in Amazon EC2 us-east-1 and assigns it an elastic IP: